pauleveritt/kotlin_for_python/docs/variables/index.rst

 Variables and Types
 ===================

-A read-only variable is written like so:
+An immutable variable is written like so:

 .. code-block:: kotlin